tingai1/device-intel-cic/README.md

 DevOps is a culture that emphasize the collaboration and communication of all IT roles necessary to develop, deliver and support software and infrastructure through automation while eliminating silos and delays caused by organization boundaries.

+## Version history

+### v0.1

+DevSecOps version 0.5 provide an early view of this feature, for pilot and development purpose.

 ## Features
 * [x] Project Dashboard